frack113/sigma_redcanaryco/tests/fe94a1c3-3e22-4dc9-9fdf-3a8bdbc10dc4.md

 # Attack: Application Window Discovery

 Adversaries may attempt to get a listing of open application windows.
-Window listings could convey information about how the system is used or give context to information collected by a keylogger.
+Window listings could convey information about how the system is used or give context to information collected by a keylogger.(Citation: Prevailion DarkWatchman 2021)

 # MITRE
 ## Tactic